murex/murex-coding-dojo/Beirut/Session10-FairLand/README.md

 Output

 For each test case, output one line containing "Case #x: y", where x is the test case number (starting from 1) and y is the largest number of employees Marie can keep at the company, including herself, such that all of laws 1-7 are obeyed.

+#Retrospective - First Session
+1. We might have a problem where we can apply TDD
+2. TDD made us think of the design
+3. It is better to have complex problems
+4. Complex problems trigger discussion
+5. I felt hard to follow up
+6. Better than straight forward problems
+7. I like the discussion before writing the code
+8. I understood the problem because of the discussion
+9. Discussions gave us ore than one algorithms
+10. To be continued in a later session